 Some people may be able to grow marijuana outside in the Philadelphia area during summer months, but most people who cultivate weed in the region utilize either “growhouses” and/or hydroponic equipment.
 To prove marijuana cultivation, police usually have to raid the home or building containing the marijuana plants, and such a raid usually requires a warrant.

 At Alva Foster & Moscow, LLC, our Philadelphia marijuana defense lawyers will carefully scrutinize the procedures and steps taken by police.
 Any mistake on their part could lead to the evidence they find being suppressed, would could lead to the charges being reduced or discharged.

 Representing Marijuana Growers in Pennsylvania

-An aggressive Philadelphia marijuana cultivation lawyer from Alva & Shuttleworth, LLC will fight for you, challenge the prosecution’s evidence, and seek to have your charges reduced or dismissed.
+An aggressive Philadelphia marijuana cultivation lawyer from Alva Foster & Moscow, LLC will fight for you, challenge the prosecution’s evidence, and seek to have your charges reduced or dismissed.
 If you are seeking a tough attorney for marijuana growing charges, call us today at (215) 665-1695 to set up a consultation.